Sign-SZPO: Provable Preference-based Reinforcement Learning with an Unknown Link Function: Discussions

-We remark that, to the best of our knowledge, without the human feedback component, \texttt{ZSPO} itself is a novel zeroth-order optimization algorithm of interest in the optimization literature.
-Its convergence has not been studied in the zeroth-order optimization literature, let alone in the RLHF context.
+The sign-based estimator has been understudied in the zeroth-order literature.
 To be more specific and illustrate the novelty, we consider a setting where the value function $V(\pi_\vtheta)$ can be directly queried, similar to the non-convex optimization setting.
-Classic two-point zeroth-order optimization algorithm~\citep{GhaLan_13}, i.e., the zeroth-order stochastic gradient descent (\texttt{ZO-SGD}) algorithm, perturbs the current parameter $\vtheta_t$ with a small distance $\mu$ and a randomly sampled vector $\vv_t$ from a $d$-dimensional normal distribution to obtain the perturbed parameter $\vtheta_t' = \vtheta_t + \mu\vv_t$.
+The classic two-point zeroth-order optimization algorithm~\citep{GhaLan_13}, i.e., the zeroth-order stochastic gradient descent (\texttt{ZO-SGD}) algorithm, perturbs the current parameter $\vtheta_t$ with a small distance $\mu$ and a randomly sampled vector $\vv_t$ from a $d$-dimensional normal distribution to obtain the perturbed parameter $\vtheta_t' = \vtheta_t + \mu\vv_t$.
 Then, it constructs the gradient estimator based on the difference of the two points as follows:

 and then proceeds with gradient ascent as $\vtheta_{t+1} = \vtheta_t + \alpha \hat{\vg}_{t,\mathtt{ZO\text{-}SGD}}$, where $\alpha$ is the learning rate.
 Researchers have shown that this version of the zeroth-order method converges to the stationary point with a convergence rate $\sqrt{d/T}$~\citep{NesSpo_17} when the learning rate and perturbation distance satisfy $\alpha = \mu = 1/\sqrt{dT}$.
 Some researchers also studied the zeroth-order sign gradient descent (\texttt{ZO-signSGD})~\citep{LiuCheChe_19} to achieve more robustness against adversarial attacks.
 This algorithm uses the same gradient estimator $\hat{\vg}_t$ as \texttt{ZO-SGD}, but only uses the sign of the gradient estimator to obtain the parameter for the next iteration, i.e., $\vtheta_{t+1} = \vtheta_t + \alpha \sign[\hat{\vg}_{t,\mathtt{ZO\text{-}SGD}}]$, where the sign operator here takes the sign of each entry and combine them into a vector in the same dimension as $\hat{\vg}_t$.
 The algorithm perturbs the current policy multiple times at each iteration, and achieves the same convergence rate as \texttt{ZO-SGD} if the number of perturbations is large.
 Variants of both algorithms have also been studied, such as variance-reduced gradient and ADMM~\citep{LiuKaiChe_18,LiuCheChe_18}.